“The weather affects our decisions”

 On sunny days, we’re happier and more satisfied with life in general than on rainy days.
 This is because we misattribute our mood to our satisfaction with life in general (instead of attributing it to the weather).
 Nice detail: our tendency to ‘internalize’ is stronger for good moods, than for sad moods.

-The effect is that on shiny days we behave as happy people do (e.g. we’re more risk-seeking on sunny days), but when the weather is bad we behave more like sad people (e.g. more risk-averse).
+The effect is that on shiny days we behave like happy people do (e.g. we’re more risk seeking on sunny days), but when the weather is bad we behave more like sad people (e.g. more risk averse).

 Scientific research example:

-Imagine you take part in a telephonic survey and you’re asked about your current mood and your general well-being.
+Imagine you take part in a telephonic survey and you’re asked about your current mood and your general well being.
 Would it matter whether it’s a sunny or rainy day?
-Schwarz and Clore (1983) proved that it does (nice detail: the effect of the rain diminishes when you’re made aware of it, but the effect of the sun remains even when you realize the good weather)!
+Schwarz and Clore (1983) proved that is does (nice detail: the effect of the rain diminishes when you’re made aware of it, but the effect of the sun remains even when your realize the good weather)!

-More recently the indirect effect of weather conditions on – for example – stock market returns has been investigated.
+More recent the indirect effect of weather conditions on – for example – stock market returns have been investigated.
 It has been proven that the amount of sunshine (Saunders, 1993; Hirshleifer & Shumway, 2003), rain (Dowling & Lucey, 2002) and temperature (Cao & Wei, 2005) influence the mood of investors and the mood change causes them to alter their investment behavior.

-Also, our choice of cars and houses is vulnerable to weather conditions (Busse et al., 2012).
+Also our choice for cars and houses are vulnerable to weather conditions (Busse et al., 2012).

 Online Persuasion tips: